 Statements in this quarterly report that are not strictly historical are forward-looking statements and include statements about potential strategic transactions, products in development, results and analyses of clinical trials and studies, research and development expenses, cash expenditures, licensure applications and approvals, alliances and partnerships, among other matters.
 You can identify these forward-looking statements because they involve our expectations, intentions, beliefs, plans, projections, anticipations, or other characterizations of future events or circumstances.
 These forward-looking statements are not guarantees of future performance and are subject to risks and uncertainties that may cause actual results to differ materially from those in the forward-looking statements as a result of any number of factors.
-These factors include, but are not limited to, risks relating to our ability to successfully complete the proposed merger between Nabi and Biota or any other strategic transaction; realize any value for NicVAX in light of our two failed Phase III clinical trials; obtain a successful result in a remaining clinical trial for NicVAX or realize any value from a successful result; have GSK successfully develop and commercialize any future generation candidate nicotine vaccine; terminate existing NicVAX contract manufacturing and development agreements without significant penalties; collect any further milestones and royalty payments under the PhosLo agreement; maintain sufficient patent protection; avoid products liability claims; maintain sufficient insurance; and use our net operating loss carry forwards.
-Some of these factors are more fully discussed, as are other factors, in our Annual Report on Form 10-K for the fiscal year ended December 31, 2011 filed with the Securities and Exchange Commission, as amended by our Quarterly Report of Form 10-Q for the quarter ended March 31, 2012 filed with the Securities Exchange Commission.
-We do not undertake to update any of these forward-lookin
+These factors include, but are not limited to, our ability to: complete the Merger with Biota; collect any further milestones and royalty payments under the PhosLo agreement; maintain sufficient patent protection; avoid products liability claims; maintain sufficient insurance; and use our net operating loss carry forwards.
+Some of these factors are more fully discussed, as are other factors, in our Annual Report on Form 10-K for the fiscal year ended December 31, 2011 filed with the Securities and Exchange Commission, as amended by our Quarterly Report on Form 10-Q for the quarters ended June 30, 2012 and March 31, 2012 filed with the Securities Exchange Commission.
+We do not undertake to update any of these forward-looking statements or to announce the results of any revisions to these forward-looking statements except as required by law.

-The following is a discussion and analysis of the major factors contributing to our financial condition and results of operations for the three and six months ended June 30, 2012 and June 25, 2011.
+The following is a discussion and analysis of the major factors contributing to our financial condition and results of operations for the three and nine months ended September 30, 2012 and September 24, 2011.
 The discussion and analysis should be read in conjunction with the condensed consolidated financial statements and notes thereto.